Rohit19060/read_n_watch_later_store/README.md

   </a>
 </p>
 <h1 align="center">🌟 Read n Watch Later 🌟</h1>
-<p align="center">Application that let you store read later and watch later links, JSON File is used as Database for creating, reading and deleting links</p>
+<p align="center">An application that let you store read later and watch later links, JSON File is used as Database for creating, reading, and deleting links</p>

 <p align="center">
 <a href="https://github.com/Rohit19060/read-n-watch-later-store/blob/master/LICENSE" target="_blank" title="License">